TBartl/EECS-494-Metroid-Tutorials/01-ProjectSetup.md

 The last thing we need to do for our project is disable anti-aliasing.
 Go to **Edit->Project Settings->Quality**.
 Unity defaults to having 6 quality options that users can choose between, so we'll need to update all of them.
 Set **Anti Aliasing** to **Disabled** for all settings.

 ![AntiAliasing](./01/AntiAliasing.PNG)

+{% include start-expand.html title="What is anti-aliasing?" %}
+<p>At a high level, anti-aliasing is a rendering strategy to blur edges so objects aren't so pixelated.
+For a pixel game though this just makes everything look a bit fuzzy, so we don't want it here.</p>
+{% include end-expand.html %}

 {% include start-expand.html title="Do I really need all of these different Project Settings?" %}
 <p>For higher performance games, it's important to give your users users some means to adjust their settings.
 For an old-school NES game this really isn't necessary, but it's a bit of a hassle to setup a single quality.</p>